The Birthday Party (song): Synopsis

 The video begins with a title card reminiscent of the Care Bears.
-A computer-animated Healy enters Mindshower—a digital detox centre—where he is introduced to a transparent floating figure.
+An animated Healy enters Mindshower—a digital detox centre—where he is introduced to a transparent floating figure.
 The singer hands the figure his cellphone before being transformed into an outfit resembling white pyjamas.
 A neon doorway appears, similar to the "box" used for the artwork on the 1975's EPs, their eponymous debut studio album (2013) and I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, revealing a new world populated by "meme-people".
 Healy encounters a group of "meme-people" including Pepe the Frog, Wojak and a Chad doing yoga.
 A 3D illustration of a smiley face with sunglasses, is shown as the sun.
 He is then shown surrounded by Derpina, a group of crying cats, Neckbeard and Earthchan–an anime-style globe anthropomorphized as a woman—lounging on a giant mushroom.
 Next, Healy sings alongside the Stonks character.

 In the forest, an incel Virgin rapidly nails posters to the trees that read "looking for goth gf" above a photo of the Danny Phantom character Sam Manson.
 As the camera pans, a Pedobear emerges from behind a tree stump, while Dat Boi is shown riding his unicycle.
 Healy then appears in the clouds with Distracted Boyfriend before singing with Shrek, Momo and Ermahgerd Girl.
 The singer visits a pond in the forest, revealed to be a blue screen of death, and falls in.
 Once inside, his eyes glow red, resembling the Terminator, and he begins to floss.
 Next, Healy and the other members of the 1975 are shown performing in the sky.
 Scenes of the Virgin finding his "goth gf" and Healy kissing a clone of himself are shown and the remaining "meme-people" collapse in a circle as the band performs.
 As the video concludes, Healy skips off towards the moonlight while Tide Pods rain from the sky.
 The moon itself is revealed to be Moon Man, a meme used by the alt-right and labelled as a hate symbol by the Anti-Defamation League.